 Mecca was also the site of an annual religious pilgrimage, in which people from across the region would visit the city over a four month period.
 The commerce and income generated from this annual event was extremely important to the local economy.

 People from foreign lands were allowed to store their idols at the Kaaba, including Hindus.
-There was even room made for the faith of Jews and Christians, who worshipped there alongside the others.
-Meccans allowed conversions between faiths and there was no record of persecution against those who practiced their religion without insulting others.
+Room was even made for Jews and Christians, who worshipped there alongside the others.
+Meccans allowed conversions between faiths and there was no record of persecution against those who practiced their religion, as long as they did not insult others.

-Instead of obliging, however, the self-proclaimed prophet broke with tradition and openly insulted the local religions as well as the ancestors of the people who practiced it.
+Instead of obliging, however, the self-proclaimed prophet broke with tradition and began openly insulting the local religions as well as the ancestors of the people who practiced it.
 (See Myth: Muhammad was Persecuted by the Meccans for Preaching Islam for references).
-This not only caused great offense, but it directly threatened the primary source of livelihood for many residents.
+This not only caused great offense, but it was a direct threat to the primary source of livelihood for many residents.

 Even so, the people allowed Muhammad to preach in contradiction to local customs for 13 years, which is proof positive of their tolerance.
 In fact, it was the Muslims who were the first to draw blood, as they became increasingly violent toward the skeptical mainstream of society.

 To be fair, there were some Meccans who responded in kind after the Muslims became violent, but only one death was recorded in the Sira (that of an elderly slave from stress) and none in the Hadith.
-Muhammad's presence was still tolerated up to the point that he finally joined with a foreign tribe in an alliance of war against the very city in which he lived.
+Muhammad's presence was tolerated - up until he joined with a foreign tribe in an alliance of war against the very city in which he lived.
 At that point he was evicted from Mecca.
 The year was 622.

-Although his adversaries were content leaving him alone in Medina, where he fled with his cult, Muhammad would not let go of the bitterness of his rejection.
+Although his adversaries were content leaving him alone in Medina, where he fled with his cult of friends and family, Muhammad would not let go of the bitterness of his rejection.
 He constantly harassed the Meccans by raiding their caravans and goading them into open conflict.
 Eventually, he tricked them into signing a 10-year treaty which left them defenseless before his army when he suddenly decided to take the city by surprise less than two years later in 630.

 The violent history of early Islam leaves little for Muslim apologists to make the case that Islam is a peaceful, tolerant religion.
-The occupation of Mecca in the aftermath of Muhammad's victory is usually their primary example, however, since it was was not followed by widespread massacre of the residents (other than the annihilation of anyone who tried to defend his home from foreign occupation, as a handful did).
+Ironically the occupation of Mecca in the aftermath of Muhammad's victory is usually their prime example, since it was was not followed by widespread massacre of the residents (other than the annihilation of anyone who tried to defend his home from foreign occupation, as a handful did).

 Yet, it is fascinating to see just how low Islam's own defenders must set the bar for their religion.
 It is clear from the accounts of Ibn Ishaq/Hisham and other early historians that the residents of Mecca did not want war, did not prepare for war, and were obviously not expecting it when Muhammad marched through the gates of their city with an army of 10,000 soldiers.
 There is simply no reason to expect that these innocent people would be slaughtered in the first place (other than the fact that the prophet of Islam had ordered such massacres in the past).

-As it was, there were some residents who were sentenced to death by Muhammad himself ("a small number who were to be killed even if they were found beneath the curtains of the Ka'ba" Ishaq/Hisham 818, see also Abu Dawud 2677).
+As it was, some residents of Mecca were sentenced to death by Muhammad himself ("a small number who were to be killed even if they were found beneath the curtains of the Ka'ba" Ishaq/Hisham 818, see also Abu Dawud 2677).
 These included his old enemies who had personally mocked and rejected him, including two slave girls who had made up songs about him: